 I have always roasted beets.
 It’s the only way I knew how to cook them, but no one in the house but me would eat them.
 They always say they taste like dirt.

 Getting everyone to consume them in fresh-pressed juice was the best I could seem to muster.
-I knew there had to be a better way.
+I knew there had to be a better way, and that’s when I learned how to poach beets.

-When you poach beets, it pulls some of that earthy flavor out that my kids seem appalled by.
+When you poach them, it pulls some of that earthy flavor out that my kids seem appalled by.
 Poaching beets allows you to add other flavors in to counter-balance the rich, earthy flavor.

 I typically use golden beets as I find they have a less earthy taste than the standard red beets.
 Plus they have such a cheerful color!
 You can use this method with any color of beets that you have access to.